Galaxy bias from forward models: linear and second-order bias of IllustrisTNG galaxies: Summary and conclusions

 \item To validate the forward modeling and EFT likelihood approach to study galaxy bias, we applied it first to the case of halos from gravity-only simulations, and found the inferred values of $b_1$, $b_2$ and $b_{K^2}$ to be in good agreement with past works (cf.~Figs.~\ref{fig:fig_biaspart_Lambda_convergence_b2_both_tng300_1_tng800_1_group_dmo_totmass}, \ref{fig:fig_biaspart_Lambda_convergence_bK2_both_tng300_1_tng800_1_group_dmo_totmass}, \ref{fig:fig_biaspart_Lambda_convergence_0p2_b1_both_tng300_1_tng800_1_group_dmo_totmass}).

-\item We have found the $b_2(b_1)$ and $b_{K^2}(b_1)$ relations for galaxies selected by stellar mass, galaxy color, black hole accretion rate and specific star formation rate, to be broadly the same as for objects selected by their total mass (cf.~grey vs.~colored points in Figs.~\ref{fig:fig_biaspart_Lambda_02_tng300_1_part1} and \ref{fig:fig_biaspart_Lambda_02_tng300_1_part2}).
+\item The $b_2(b_1)$ and $b_{K^2}(b_1)$ relations for galaxies selected by stellar mass, galaxy color, black hole accretion rate and specific star formation rate, are broadly the same as for objects selected by their total mass (cf.~grey vs.~colored points in Figs.~\ref{fig:fig_biaspart_Lambda_02_tng300_1_part1} and \ref{fig:fig_biaspart_Lambda_02_tng300_1_part2}).
+These relations for simulated galaxies are also in broad agreement with recent measurements of observed galaxy samples (cf.~Fig.~\ref{fig:obs}).

-There were a few potentially interesting differences, e.g.~in the values of $b_2$ for stellar mass selected galaxies (cf.~lower center panel in Fig.~\ref{fig:fig_biaspart_Lambda_02_tng300_1_part1}) or the values of $b_{K^2}$ for color selected galaxies (cf.~upper right panel of Fig.~\ref{fig:fig_biaspart_Lambda_02_tng300_1_part2}), but a more in-depth study of these is needed.
+There were a few potentially interesting differences to the total mass selection results, e.g.~in the values of $b_2$ for stellar mass selected galaxies (cf.~lower center panel in Fig.~\ref{fig:fig_biaspart_Lambda_02_tng300_1_part1}) or the values of $b_{K^2}$ for color selected galaxies (cf.~upper right panel of Fig.~\ref{fig:fig_biaspart_Lambda_02_tng300_1_part2}), but a more in-depth study of these is needed.
 Using the halo model, we showed in Sec.~\ref{sec:hm} how differences like these could be physically linked to the way the relation between different galaxy properties and mass depends on large-scale overdensities or tidal fields.

 \item Even after marginalizing over all galaxy bias parameters, the forward model and the EFT likelihood recover the true value of $\sigma_8$ to within $1\%$ using as tracers galaxies selected by a minimum stellar mass cut (cf.~Fig.~\ref{fig:fig_sigma8part_Lambda_convergence_tng300_1_subhalo_hydro_stemass_splits_red}).
 This precision degraded slightly to $\approx 5\%$ when these samples were subsequently divided into red/blue and highly/less star forming galaxies, which is still satisfactory given the lower number density after these splits are made and the small volume of the sample ($L_{\rm box} = 205{\rm Mpc}/h$).